-5.4 Apportionment of liabilities among participating Member States in case of financial corrections imposed by the managing authority or the Commission irregularity is recovered from the Lead partner.
-In accordance with Article 27 of the Regulation (EU) No 1299/2013, the project partners shall repay the lead partner any amounts unduly paid.
-If the Lead partner does not succeed in securing repayment from a project partner or if the MA does not succeed in securing repayment from the Lead partner, the Member State on whose territory the project partner concerned is located shall reimburse the MA the amount unduly paid to that project partner according to Article 27(3) of the Regulation (EU) No 1299/2013.
+5.4 Apportionment of liabilities among participating Member States in case of financial corrections imposed by the Managing Authority or the Commission

+Without prejudice to the Member States' responsibility for detecting and correcting irregularities and for recovering amounts unduly paid according to Article 122(2) of the Regulation (EU) No 1303/2013, the MA shall ensure that any amount paid as a result of an irregularity is recovered from the Lead Partner.
+In accordance with Article 27 of the Regulation (EU) No 1299/2013, the Project Partners shall repay the Lead Partner any amounts unduly paid.

+If the Lead Partner does not succeed in securing repayment from a Project Partner or if the MA does not succeed in securing repayment from the Lead Partner, the Member State on whose territory the Project Partner concerned is located shall reimburse the MA the amount unduly paid to that Project Partner according to Article 27(3) of the Regulation (EU) No 1299/2013.
 The MA is responsible for reimbursing the amounts recovered to the general budget of the Union, in accordance with the apportionment of liabilities among the participating Member States as laid down below.
 The MA will reimburse the funds to the Union once the amounts are recovered from the LP/PP/MS.